kiat/tx-soil-moisture/Model_Comparison_Code/README.md

 - stores MSE, MAE, MAPE for each time

 ## 4. What is the code doing?
 This folder in the repository is aimed to train, evaluate, compare various models.
 It will evaluate the various models based on configurations of input features, input-output steps, and feature importance.
+These models are known in the code as the original_performance.

 The second half of the project is aimed at finding the best features.
 This is done by
 1. removing one feature at a time to see how that changed the MSE, MAE, MAPE